jphaugla/Redis-Digital-Banking-redisson/README.md

 <a href="" rel="Generate Data Benchmark"><img src="images/Benchmark.png" alt="" /></a>

 ## Deploy on Redis on Kubernetes
+* One option is GKE cluster, use at least e2-standard-4 nodes
 * Follow [Redis Enterprise k8s installation instructions](https://github.com/RedisLabs/redis-enterprise-k8s-docs#installation) all the way through-no need in demo to do the more complex webhook parts of step 5.
 A yaml file for step 6 is created so don't perform step 6 in the instructions.
 * Instead of doing the above step 5, use the file in the repository
 ```bash